 While filming nearby, Tom Cruise, along with a 20-member entourage, including Steven Spielberg, visited a Lexington, Virginia, Dairy Queen.
 Cruise saw a jar on the counter with a photo of Ashley Flint and her story.
-Flint was in a go-cart accident a few months earlier, leaving her family with a mountain of hospital bills.
+Flint had been in a go-cart accident a few months earlier, leaving her family with a mountain of hospital bills.
 Cruise put $5000 cash into the jar.

 One scene shows Ray running out of the house to find Robbie while dozens of people are right outside his house photographing the lightning storm.
 To film the scene, producers hired people on the street to come to the street at the time of shooting with a camera and film so they could get pictures of Tom Cruise for free.